Multiscale modeling of OLED devices

 /scm-uploads/doc/Tutorials/_images/props_finished.png

 When the job has finished, it will print a quick summary of the most important results.
-The workflow script will also produce a small HDF5 file.
-The HDF5 file contains a summary of the results.
+The workflow script will also produce small HDF5 and YAML files.
+The HDF5 file contains data for all the individual molecules.
 It can be opened in AMSview or analyzed with our Python environment.
-(If you do not want to wait for the calculation to finish, you can download the file here or take it from the OLED material database, where it is stored as pure/beta-NPB/properties.hdf5.)
+The YAML file contains only a summary of the distribution means and widths.
+We will later use it to import these results into the Bumblebee web interface.

-Open the HDF5 file in AMSview:
+Open the HDF5 file of the 95% CBP and 5% fac-Ir(ppy)3 emissive layer in AMSview:

 a) If you ran the job yourself, you can just select it in AMSjobs and then click SCM → View in the menu.